easyops-cn/next-core/etc/brick-types.api.md

     // @internal (undocumented)
     storyboardContext?: StoryboardContext;
     sys?: SystemInfo;
 }

+// Warning: (ae-internal-missing-underscore) The name "PresetBricksConf" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export interface PresetBricksConf extends Partial<NavbarConf> {
+    // (undocumented)
+    footer?: string;
+    // (undocumented)
+    header?: string;
+    // (undocumented)
+    pageError: string;
+    // (undocumented)
+    pageNotFound: string;
+}

 // Warning: (ae-internal-missing-underscore) The name "ProbablyRuntimeBrick" should be prefixed with an underscore because the declaration is marked as @internal